 He teaches at both the master's and undergraduate level.
 Dienesch is fluent in German.

-In July of 2007 Dienesch stepped down from the position of Dean of the College of Business after six years.
+Dr. Dienesch has also served St. Ambrose in the capacity of Dean of the College of Business for six years, ending in 2007.
 In that capacity he had academic administrative and leadership responsibility for both the undergraduate and graduate programs of the college.
-Before serving at St. Ambrose, Dienesch was the Assistant Dean for Evening/Weekend Programs at Marian College of Fond du Lac, Wisconsin.
+Before coming to St. Ambrose, he was the Assistant Dean for Evening/Weekend Programs at Marian College of Fond du Lac, Wisconsin.

 Prior to entering academic administration in 1995, Dienesch served on the faculties in management or business administration at Loyola University-Chicago, the University of Wisconsin-Parkside in Kenosha, and the University of Akron in Ohio, with a stop out to earn his doctorate.
 He has also consulted regularly in many areas of expertise in a number of states.